telerik/maui-docs/controls/treeview/selection.md

 ## Selected Items Collection

-The TreeView provides the `SelectedItems` (`IList`) collection.
+The TreeView provides the `SelectedItems` collection of type`IList`.
 The collection contains the items that are currently selected in the control.

 >important For the Treeview Selected Items example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) TreeView -> Selection category.